Myths & truth

 Ask ten Canadians with a criminal record about US travel and at least half will answer, "I should just get a pardon first."
 It sounds reasonable.
 A pardon wipes your Canadian record for Canadian purposes.
 Shouldn't that also fix your US border problem?

 It doesn't.
 The two countries are on two different laws.
 A Canadian record suspension (pardon) is issued by the Parole Board of Canada under the Criminal Records Act.
 U.S. admissibility is decided by U.S. Customs and Border Protection under the Immigration and Nationality Act.
-CBP does not recognize Canadian pardons.
+U.S. Customs and Border Protection does not recognize Canadian pardons.

 What a Canadian pardon actually does